 The majority of daily property management business is dealing with small repairs and fixes.
 You don’t want to have to outsource to expensive companies every time a tenant locks themselves out, a fuse blows, or there is a minor plumbing problem.
-Having a good handyman or maintenance person on call can have huge benefits.

 These agents post rental listings, handle showings, and underwrite tenant applicants.
 They can also supervise move-ins and exits, as well as lease renewals and contracts.

 Marketing is the absolute lifeblood of your real estate investment business.
 You’ll need a solid marketing coordinator who can implement a strategic plan to get the word out.